Distributed Vehicular Computing at the Dawn of 5G: a Survey

 \subsection{Cloud Computing}

-The NIST (American National Institute of Standards and Technology) defines cloud computing as a model for enabling ubiquitous, convenient, and on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services).
+The NIST (American National Institute of Standards and Technology) defines cloud computing as a model for enabling ubiquitous, convenient, and on-demand access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services).
 These resources can be rapidly provisioned and released with minimal management effort or service provider interaction~\cite{mell2011nist}.
-Over the past decade, cloud computing has been the de-facto solution for the storage and computation of data at large scales~\cite{dolui2017comparison}.
-Cloud-based frameworks have been the default paradigm for offloading vehicular computationally intensive tasks by distributing the computation between remote clouds and vehicle computation units.
+Cloud computing has so far been the dominant paradigm in terms of offloading vehicular-intensive computation.
 For instance, Toyota's connected car architecture is powered by Microsoft Azure HDInsight to process millions of events a day.
-Toyota provides its vehicles with a data communication module (DCM).
-DCM transmits the vehicle's data through global communication platforms to Toyota smart centre to provide mobility services platform (MSPF).
-This platform enables general service companies to offer services to Toyota and Lexus vehicles specific services.
+Toyota provides its vehicles with a data communication module to transmit the vehicular data to a Toyota smart center.
+The latter provides a mobility services platform that enables public companies to offer Toyota and Lexus vehicles specific services.
 In other words, SMEs will be able to provide technological solutions which will comply with the overall system.